 Workplace gender equality

-The Office for Women is implementing the Review of the Workplace Gender Equality Agency and Workplace Gender Equality Act 2012 to further drive gender equality in Australia.
+The Office for Women is implementing the recommendations from the Review of the Workplace Gender Equality Act 2012 (WGE Act) to further drive workplace gender equality in Australia.

 Review of the Workplace Gender Equality Act 2012

-The WGEA Review Report made ten recommendations to accelerate progress on gender equality in workplaces and streamline reporting for employers.
-The recommendations included publishing organisation gender pay gaps at employer levels.
-This was designed to improve transparency and require large employers (500 or more employees) to set measurable gender equality targets.
+The Review Report made ten recommendations to accelerate progress on gender equality in workplaces and streamline reporting for employers.
 The final report is available at WGEA Review Report.

-Six of the ten recommendations of the Review of the WGE Act have been wholly or partly implemented.
-This includes implementation through the Workplace Gender Equality Amendment (Closing the Gender Pay Gap) Act 2023 (the amending Act), which received Royal Assent on 11 April 2023, together with the Workplace Gender Equality (Matters in relation to Gender Equality Indicators) Instrument 2023, and the Workplace Gender Equality (Gender Equality Standards) Instrument 2023.
+The Workplace Gender Equality Amendment (Closing the Gender Pay Gap) Act 2023, received Royal Assent on 11 April 2023, together with the Workplace Gender Equality (Matters in relation to Gender Equality Indicators) Instrument 2023, and the Workplace Gender Equality (Gender Equality Standards) Instrument 2023.
+These legislative changes implemented 6 of the above recommendations.

-The Office for Women and WGEA are continuing to progress work on the remaining Review recommendations.
-Many of these recommendations require considered and careful implementation planning, and have involved further targeted consultation and research, to ensure proper implementation.
+The Office for Women and WGEA continue to progress work on the remaining Review recommendations, including through the introduction of the Workplace Gender Equality Amendment (Setting Gender Equality Targets) Bill 2024 to parliament on 20 November 2024.
+Many of these recommendations require considered and careful implementation planning.
+This has included further targeted consultation and research to ensure appropriateness and effectiveness.

 References